What We Do

 About Charlotte

-Founder of Footloose Lemon Juice, Charlotte, works as a content and marketing assistant in a theatre and a church.
+Founder of Footloose Lemon Juice, Charlotte, works as a content and marketing consultant.
 You’ll find her in a hammock at weekends making digital watercolour art and sampling Brazil’s BBQ.

 Our Story